sreenathyadavk/Custom-Password-Generator/README.md

 Make sure edit the package name in the test.java file Author:-SREENATHYADAVK.
 About Primary-key:-
-                  When you run the file , it ask's to enter the primary-key : you can have your name,mobile number,etc ,but that should be minimum 5 characters. and make sure the primary key should be memorable.
+                  When the file run's, it ask's to enter the primary-key : you can have your name,mobile number,etc ,but that should be minimum 5 characters. and make sure the primary key should be memorable.